cyclus/cyclus.github.com/source/cep/cep17.rst

       virtual ~Resource() { };

-      /// Unique for each material object.
-Changes whenever *any* state changing
+      /// returns the unique id corresponding to this resource and its current
-      /// operation is made.
+      /// state.
-      virtual const int id() const = 0;
+      const int id() const;

+      /// assigns a new, unique id to this resource and its state. void BumpId();

-      /// returns an id representing the specific resource implementation's internal state. virtual int state_id() const = 0;
+      /// returns an id representing the specific resource implementation's
+      /// internal state.
+Any change to the state_id should be accompanied by a
+      /// call to BumpId.
+      virtual int state_id() const = 0;

       virtual const ResourceType type() const = 0;